hangyeol013/FSRCNN_keras/README.md

 - Patch size: 10 (Input), 20 (Label)

 ##### Training Strategy from FSRCNN Paper)
-- A two-step training strategy
-- First, we train a network from scratch with the 91-image dataset
-- Then, when the training is saturated, we add the General-100 dataset for fine tuning
+A two-step training strategy.
+First, we train a network from scratch with the 91-image dataset.
+Then, when the training is saturated, we add the General-100 dataset for fine tuning

-- As we have obtained a well-trained model under the upsacling factor 3, we then train the network for x2 on the basis of that for x3
-- During training, we only fine-tune the deconvolution layer on the 91-image and General-100 Dataset of x2
-- We only train the networks from scratch fro x3, and fine-tune the corresponding deconvolution layers for x2 and x4
+As we have obtained a well-trained model under the upsacling factor 3, we then train the network for x2 on the basis of that for x3.
+During training, we only fine-tune the deconvolution layer on the 91-image and General-100 Dataset of x2.
+We only train the networks from scratch fro x3, and fine-tune the corresponding deconvolution layers for x2 and x4

 ##### Test)